Genio 350-EVK Yocto Demo

 • Ethernet interface disabled

-Additional items needed for Quick Start Guide demo
+Additional Items Needed for Quick Start Guide Demo

 To support the demo, the following additional items are needed.